A Parsimonious Personalized Dose Finding Model via Dimension Reduction

 \section{Introduction}

-Personalized medicine is a medical procedure that aims to improve an individual patient's health outcome by a tailored medical treatment based on the patient's genetic, prognostic and clinical information.
-The treatment decision may concern choosing from different chemical compounds, determining the dose level, optimizing multiple decision points, and many other problems in biomedical practice.
-Personalized medicine has received much attention from the statistical and clinical research communities due to its complex treatment heterogeneity among patients and the difficulties for its implementing in practice.
+Personalized medicine is a medical procedure that aims to improve an individual patient's health outcome by a tailored medical treatment based on the patient's genetic, prognostic, and clinical information.
+It has received much attention from the statistical and clinical research communities due to patients' heterogeneity and the difficulties involved in implementations.
+There is an extensive literature on developing statistical methodologies for estimating individualized treatment rules, in both single and multiple decision points.
+Examples include risk level calibration \citep{cai2010calibrating}, penalized models \citep{lu2013variable, tian2014simple}, machine learning approaches \citep{foster2011subgroup, kang2014combining, laber2015tree, loh2015regression}, two-step regression-based approaches \citep{zhao2009reinforcement, qian2011performance, moodie2014q, zhu2016individualizing} and many others.
+The readers may refer to \cite{kosorok2019precision} for a comprehensive review.